updated 9/30/20 – many additions and clarifications

 and [that] he is a rewarder of them that diligently seek him.

 There is much to discover about faith, too much to discuss here.
+But I will start with the essentials.

 My objective is to show the way to victory in our trial of faith and that there is no victory without a trial of faith.

 Most teachers and saints want to focus on the promises of power we have been given over the works of the devil.
 Yes, there is a multitude of promises and commands that say we must take authority over the works of darkness.
-And to please God, we Must obey those commands to conquer darkness.
+And to please God, we MUST obey those commands to conquer darkness.
 So, why don’t we?
 Most avoid trying to answer that question, but it is answerable and obedience to those commands is easily in our grasp.
-But it requires a different understanding that is preached today.
+But it requires a different understanding than is preached today.

 But, obtaining the promises can not be divorced from the conditions of receiving those promises and power.
 That is what few have considered and why so few promises are realized.